 - The district will permit no more than five (5) excused absences per year for this purpose. - For the absence to be excused, the absence must occur no earlier than the 60th day before deployment or no later than the 30th day after the parent's return from deployment.

-Additional information may be found at http://tea.texas.gov/index2.aspx?id=7995 and by calling the school office at 972-420-1404 and requesting to speak with the School-Based Enrollment Coordinator.
+Additional information may be found at http://tea.texas.gov/index2.aspx?id=7995.
+You can also call the school office at 972-420-1404 and request to speak with the school-based enrollment coordinator.